German submarine U-81 (1941): Patrols in the Mediterranean

 Her next patrol was uneventful and resulted in no ships attacked.
 She sailed again on 4 April 1942 and headed into the eastern Mediterranean.
 On 16 April she sank the Egyptian sailing ships Bab el Farag and Fatouh el Kher, as well as the British Caspia and the Free French anti-submarine naval trawler Vikings.
 U-81 sank a further two Egyptian sailing ships, Hefz el Rahman on 19 April and the El Saadiah on 22 April.
 The U-boat put into port at Salamis in Greece on 25 April, having spent 22 days at sea and sunk 7,582 GRT of shipping.
 A further patrol from Salamis was uneventful and she returned to La Spezia on another patrol, which saw the sinking of the British Havre on 10 June.
 U-81's next patrol was into the western Mediterranean.
 She sank the British Garlinge on 10 November and went on to intercept one of the convoys of Operation Torch (the invasion of French North Africa), sinking the Maron on 13 November.

 U-81's next patrol was uneventful and saw her briefly shift operations to Pola (now Pula, Croatia).
 On 25 December Oblt.z.S.
 Johann-Otto Krieg took command of U-81 from Guggenberger.
 She sailed from Pola on 30 January 1943 on her next patrol.
 On 10 February she damaged the Dutch Saroena and on 11 February she sank four sailing vessels, the Egyptian Al Kasbanah and Sabah el Kheir, the Lebanese Husni and the Palestinian Dolphin.
 U-81 put into Salamis on 19 February after 21 days at sea, 388 GRT of shipping sunk and 6,671 GRT damaged.
 Her next patrol sank three more Egyptian sailing vessels, the Bourghieh, the Mawahab Allah and the Rousdi.
 Her next patrol brought more substantial results, sinking the British troopship Yoma on 17 June killing 484 people, followed by the Egyptian sailing vessel Nisr on 25 June and the Syrian sailing vessels Nelly and Toufic Allah on 26 June.
 On 27 June she sank the Greek Michalios, but was engaged by shore-based guns off Latakia.
 Her next patrol saw only the Empire Moon hit on 22 July, but she was declared a total loss and spent the rest of the war under repair.
 The U-boat's next three patrols were uneventful but on 18 November she sank the cargo ship Empire Dunstan.

 Sinking

-US bombers attacked U-81 while the submarine was in port in Pola, at 1130hrs on 9 January 1944.
+US bombers attacked U-81 while the submarine was in port in Pula in Croatia, at 1130hrs on 9 January 1944.
 She sank with two of her crew dead and 51 survivors.
 The wreck was raised on 22 April 1944 and broken up.
 She had conducted 17 patrols, sinking 26 ships totalling 42,934 GRT and 22,600 tons, damaging one other totalling 6,671 GRT and causing one total loss totalling 7,472 GRT.